• News and Events

 San Diego, CA, USA.
 April 10 , 2017

-QUASAR recently received a research contract from DARPA to work with the Florida Institute for Human and Machine Cognition (IHMC) on an integrated sensor suite to detect Acute Cognitive Strain (ACS) – QUASAR and IHMC aim to develop a military-grade wearable sensor suite to measure ACS-related physiological changes, in order to trigger an alarm or an appropriate mitgation.
+QUASAR recently received a research contract from DARPA to work with the Florida Institute for Human and Machine Cognition (IHMC) on an integrated sensor suite to Detect Acute Cognitive Strain (DACS).
+QUASAR and IHMC aim to develop a military-grade wearable sensor suite to measure ACS-related physiological changes, in order to trigger an alarm or an appropriate mitgation.
 See the press release.

 Congresswoman Susan Davis visits QUASAR companies